VicKLyo/VicKLyo/README.md

 <h3 align="center">Hi 👋, I'm Viktor from Bulgaria and I do Front End Web Development.
-I'm currently a student in New Bulgarian University.
+I'm currently an IT student in New Bulgarian University.
 I really enjoy learning new technologies.</h3>

 - 👨‍💻 All of my projects are available at [https://viktoryordanov.netlify.app](https://viktoryordanov.netlify.app)